You can use templates to capture all of the repeatable processes, information, and settings associated with the projects in your organization.

 For more information about copying an existing template, see "Copying a Template."

-After templates are created utilize them to save time and effort when creating new projects that are repetitive.
+After templates are created, you can use them to save time and effort when creating new projects that are repetitive.
 Furthermore, by using templates you can have consistent information across projects which give you cohesiveness across the workflows in your organization.

 Using templates makes your reporting much easier.
 For example, you can report on projects that share the same template, to compare their progress and find improvements in how they could be completed.